Phishing

 What the Attackers Say

-The attackers claim to have hacked the victim's computer and provide a password as proof.
+The attackers claim to have hacked the victim's computer and provided a password as proof.
 They will often add additional pressure by claiming to have obtained explicit videos of the recipient.
 These are attempts to convince the recipient to send them funds in the form of Bitcoin.
-The attackers typically threaten to send the videos to all of the user's contacts if the requested funds are not sent to the provided Bitcoin wallet address.
+The attackers typically threaten to send the videos to all the user's contacts if the requested funds are not sent to the provided Bitcoin wallet address.

 Key Actions